fenlan/Mycode/Databases/chapter15 Transactions.md

 ![States of transaction](images/state-transaction.png)<br>
 - Two options after it has been aborted:
-> It can `restart` the transaction, but only if the transaction was aborted as a result of some hardware or software error that was not created through the internal logic of the transaction.
+> 1.It can `restart` the transaction, but only if the transaction was aborted as a result of some hardware or software error that was not created through the internal logic of the transaction.
 A restart transaction is considered to be a new transaction.<br>
-> It can `kill` the transaction.
+> 2.It can `kill` the transaction.
 It usually does so because of some internal logical error that can be corrected only by rewriting the application program, or because the input was bad, or because the desired data were not found in the database.<br>

 ## Concurrent Executions(并发执行)
 - Good reason for allowing concurrecy:
-> Improved throughout and resource utilization(提高吞吐量和资源利用率)<br>
+> 1.Improved throughout and resource utilization(提高吞吐量和资源利用率)<br>
-> Reduced waitting time(减少等待时间)<br>
+> 2.Reduced waitting time(减少等待时间)<br>

 ## Recoverability
 - Recoverable Schedules(可恢复调度)